3D

 • Hold down the Ctrl key.

-With snapping turned on, you can press and hold Shift to snap objects to one tenth of the specified snap interval.
+With snapping turned on, press and hold Shift to snap objects to one tenth of the specified snap interval.

 Configuring Snapping